 Step 6: Spray with water

 This is the fun part.
-Once you think the paint is starting to dry, use the water bottle and rags to spray off and wipe as much or as little of the paint you want.
-The limewash paint will come off and expose the brick, and you get decide how much or little you take off depending on the look you want to create!
+Once you think the paint is starting to dry, use the water bottle and rags to spray off and wipe as much or as little of the paint as you want.
+The limewash paint will come off and expose the brick, and you get to decide how much or little you take off depending on the look you want to create!

 Step 7: Enjoy your new look